simonwydooghe/docker-eg/README.md

 docker run --rm -it simonwydooghe/eg
 ```

-You can alias this so you can simply use "eg" at the command line:
+You can alias this so you can simply use `eg` at the command line:
 ```
 alias eg="docker run --rm -it simonwydooghe/eg"
 ```